jrr-microbio/metag_virus_training/viral_tutorial.md

 Though we recommend using 10kb contigs, in some scenarios you may also want to consider including contigs >5kb

 ### Step 4: Cluster vMAGs 95/85
-In an effort to standardize viral genome identification, the viral community got together to establish a consensus on best practices (https://www.nature.com/articles/nbt.4306).
+In an effort to standardize viral genome identification, the viral community got together to establish a consensus on best practices in a paper titled [Minimum Information about an Uncultivated Virus Genome (MIUViG)](https://www.nature.com/articles/nbt.4306).
 Within those rules, and much like you do for MAGs, we cluster the viral genomes to remove any duplicates.
 Viral clustering is done at 95% ANI across 85% of the shortest contig that is being compared - in other words, to cluster, a viral genome must be 95% similar across 85% of its genome to be considered the same viral population (i.e., vMAG).
-To do this, there are some additions to the checkV software that does this (https://bitbucket.org/berkeleylab/checkv/src/master/).
+To do this, there are some additional [scripts](https://bitbucket.org/berkeleylab/checkv/src/master/) that are included as part of checkV software that do this .

 First, create a blast+ database.
 This is part of the blastn package already installed on the server so you can just directly call this: